hakuhodo-technologies/scope-rl/README.md

 *SCOPE-RL* is an open-source Python Software for implementing the end-to-end procedure regarding **offline Reinforcement Learning (offline RL)**, from data collection to offline policy learning, off-policy performance evaluation, and policy selection.
 Our software includes a series of modules to implement synthetic dataset generation, dataset preprocessing, estimators for Off-Policy Evaluation (OPE), and Off-Policy Selection (OPS) methods.

 This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which implements a range of online and offline RL methods.
 SCOPE-RL enables an easy, transparent, and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://gym.openai.com) and [Gymnasium](https://gymnasium.farama.org/)-like interface.
-It also facilitates implementation of offline RL in practice on a variety of customized datasets and on real-world datasets.
+It also facilitates the implementation of offline RL in practice on a variety of customized datasets and real-world datasets.

 In particular, SCOPE-RL enables and facilitates evaluation and algorithm comparison related to the following research topics:

 - **Offline Reinforcement Learning**: Offline RL aims at learning a new policy from only offline logged data collected by a behavior policy.
-SCOPE-RL enables flexible experiment using customized dataset collected by various behavior policies and on a variety of environment.
+SCOPE-RL enables flexible experiments using customized datasets collected by various behavior policies and environments.

 - **Off-Policy Evaluation**: OPE aims at evaluating the performance of a counterfactual policy using only offline logged data.
 SCOPE-RL supports many OPE estimators and streamlines the experimental procedure to evaluate and compare OPE estimators.
 Moreover, we also implement advanced OPE methods, such as estimators based on state-action density estimation and cumulative distribution estimation.